Seminormal toric varieties: Semisaturated monoids

 \begin{Not} Let $\sigma \subset \R^d$ be a cone and $M\subset \R^d$ be a lattice.
 Let $\{G^\tau\}_{\tau\prec\sigma}$ be a collection of groups such that $G^\sigma = M$ and, for all $\tau\prec\tau'$, we have $G^{\tau}$ is a finite index subgroup of $G^{\tau'}\cap \Span(\tau)$.
 We define

 \end{Not}

 \begin{Rem} The fact that we are considering finite index subgroups in the definition implies that, if $\tau$ is a $d$-dimensional face of $\sigma$, then $G^\tau$ is of rank $d$. \end{Rem}

 We prove now some combinatorial lemmas that we will need later in the paper.
-In particular, those lemmas prove remark 4.4 of \cite{REID2001703} which says that the construction defined above always produces a semisaturated monoid.
+In particular, those lemmas prove \cite[Remark 4.4]{REID2001703} which says that the construction defined above always produces a semisaturated monoid.

 \begin{Lemme} Let $\tau\subset \R^d$ be a cone of dimension $d$ and $G^\tau$ its associated group.
 Then

 \end{Lemme}